sourav215/reactPractice/JavaScriptQuestions.md

 ### Advantages of closures

 1. They provide `data encapsulation`.
+2. Time optimization
-2. They help to remove redundant code.
+3. They help to remove redundant code.
-3. They help you to write neat and `modular code`.
+4. They help you to write neat and `modular code`.

 _Encapsulation: Closures allow you to create private variables and functions that are inaccessible from the outside world, which helps to keep your code modular and organized._